-Monaco is an industrialized nation in the top 25% of the world's economies.
+Monaco is an advanced economy classified as high income.
 Located in western Europe (on the southern coast of France), the climate is classified as dry summer.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis B, influenza, measles, mumps, rubella, meningococcal meningitis, or rabies.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.